 HORMONE CREME – Your skin is your largest organ.
 It can release or absorb things.
 Applying either estrogen or progesterone lotion depends on your personal needs.
 I have always been “low progesterone” as evidenced by short cycles, cold feet, and a miscarriage I had which was traced to that and needing to be on it during the first trimester of both of my live births.
-You need to be your own detective-friend, talk to your doctor, and figure out which hormone your body is deficient in during this time.
-I’ve been using Emerita brand Progest, but it’s pretty spendy, so I’m going to try this one for a while.
+You need to be your own detective, talk to your doctor, request urine or saliva tests, and figure out which hormone your body is deficient in during this time.
+I’ve used Emerity creme, but this one has truly helped lengthen my cycle by several days… not my period, but the amount of time between my periods.
 Also, I use Julva Cream on my intimate bits to fight vaginal dryness and provide a high quality lubrication.

 BEET ROOT – According to this study, people who exercise AND consume beet root juice have better neuroplasticity than people who exercise and don’t drink BRJ.
 “Older adults who exercised and consumed Beet Root Juice demonstrated greater consistency within the motor community and fewer secondary connections with the insular cortex compared with those who exercised without BRJ.
 The exercise + BRJ group had brain networks that more closely resembled those of younger adults, showing the potential enhanced neuroplasticity conferred by combining exercise and BRJ consumption.”
 After some simple research, I decided that adding this beet root powder to my shakes would suffice.